Enhancing Forest Trees With Genome Editing

 This project unites faculty members from across the Department of Forestry and Environmental Resources who have complimentary strengths in the area of forest genetics and genomics.

-This project will ensure a more robust, efficient and sustainable Christmas tree industry in the Southeast.
-Expected outcomes include:
+- A more robust, efficient and sustainable Christmas tree industry in the Southeast

-• Utilization and evaluation of genomic resources to refine knowledge of the conifer defense gene space in Fraser fir and loblolly pine.
+- Utilization and evaluation of genomic resources to advance understanding of conifer defense genes in Fraser fir and loblolly pine

-• Identification of the major and minor components of loblolly pine and Fraser fir oleoresin.
+- Identification of major and minor components of loblolly pine and Fraser fir oleoresin

-• Training of a graduate student in the modern genomics toolkit to apply to improve forest health and productivity.
+- Training of a graduate student in modern genomics techniques to improve forest health and productivity

 A McIntire-Stennis supported project